ParubokMotorniy/opengl-mischiefs/README.md

 ### Tasks [1;2]

 Multiple light sources of each kind are possible.
 They are passed to shaders, which implement standard Blinn-Phong lighting, through uniform buffers.
 The light sources have their own shaders and are represented with pointy spheres (which visualize the directions of spot&directional lights).
+In the scene there are two point ligths and two directional lights.

 ### Tasks [3]